prayog-b/climate-fertility/README.md

 # Climate and Fertility in Sub-Saharan Africa

-This repository contains replication code for analyzing the relationship between climate change and fertility outcomes in Sub-Saharan Africa.
+This repository contains data documentation for the project.
 The project combines high-resolution climate data (ERA5 reanalysis), crop phenology information (FAO), and census microdata from IPUMS to examine how temperature and precipitation patterns affect fertility decisions and human capital investment.

 ---